Permanent Residence in Thailand

 Other important characteristics about the permanent residence in Thailand

-If your application for a permanent residence in Thailand has been approved, you will receive the blue book, in order to register the place you live, and the next step is to register with the local police and obtain the Thai Identity Card which is a red book.
+If your application for permanent residency has been approved, you will receive the blue book, in order to register the place you live, and the next step is to register with the local police and obtain the Thai Identity Card which is a red book.
 A residence permit is available for a long period of time and will help you leave the country and also return without any other restrictions.
 The next stage is to apply for Thai citizenship and the main condition is ten continuously years of living in Thailand.

 If you have any other questions about how to obtain a Thai permanent residence, you may contact our law firm in Thailand for additional information.